-By using virtual validation, you can perform development, verification and validation tasks much earlier.
-You also reduce the number of necessary additional test systems and ECU prototypes.
-This answers the need for early simulation that the automotive and aerospace industries are currently facing.
+By using virtual validation, you can perform development, verification and validation tasks much earlier, and also reduce the number of necessary additional test systems and ECU prototypes.
+This answers the need for early simulation that the automotive and aerospace industries are currently experiencing.

 dSPACE tools cover all your virtual validation requirements: SystemDesk® for generating virtual ECUs (V-ECUs) from the ECU software architecture, VEOS® for PC-based simulation, and SCALEXIO and MicroAutoBox for real-time simulation.

 A virtual ECU (V-ECU) is software that emulates a real ECU in a simulation scenario.
 The V-ECU contains components from the application and the basic software, and provides functionalities comparable to those of a real ECU.
 Unlike a soft ECU, which uses only a simplified Simulink®/Stateflow® model, a V-ECU usually has the same software components as the finished ECU.
 There is no strict dividing line between a soft ECU and a V-ECU, but a V-ECU generally represents the real ECU more realistically.

 The abstraction level of a V-ECU depends on its application case:

 There are two ways to create a V-ECU, depending on the starting point and project needs, and on whether the development is based on AUTOSAR.

 Function and software developers who just have single components can create a V-ECU directly with Simulink® or TargetLink®.
 The result is a simple V-ECU with only a selected part of the application layer of the ECU software.
 It enables basic function tests.